Stable closed geodesics and stable figure-eights in convex hypersurfaces: Stable figure eights

-From the discussion in \cref{sec:Semigroup}, we can reduce \cref{thm:Stable2LoopPosCurv} to the construction of a 3-polytope, 4-polytope, and 5-polytope whose doubles contain stable figure-eights.
-We will prove those cases in this section.
-Our arguments will frequently start with a billiard loop in a convex polygon and then apply the origami model construction iteratively so that the resulting billiard loop corresponds to a geodesic loop in the final stable figure-eight.
+To prove \cref{thm:Stable2LoopPosCurv}, we begin by constructing a 3-polytope, 4-polytope, and 5-polytope whose doubles contain stable figure eights.
+We will frequently apply the construction from \cref{prop:Beveling} to eventually get a billiard loop $\tilde\beta : I \to \tilde\X$ that corresponds to a geodesic loop in the final stable figure eight.

-As explained in \cref{sec:Intro_FigureEights}, each geodesic loop $\gamma$ in a stationary geodesic bouquet can be associated with a subspace of the tangent space at the basepoint called the \emph{parallel defect kernel}, denoted by $\ker\opd\gamma$ and defined in \cite[Definition~3.2]{Cheng_StableGeodesicNets}.
-The bouquet is stable if the parallel defect kernels of all of its loops intersect at a point and the curvature near the bouquet is sufficiently small.
-When we derive the loops of the bouquet from origami models, then their parallel defect kernels have a very specific and convenient form that can be computed using the following pair of lemmas.

-\begin{lemma} Consider a convex polygon $\X \subset \R^2$ with a billiard trajectory $\beta : [a,b] \to \X$.
-Then after canonically identifying tangent spaces with $\R^2$, the parallel transport map $T_{\beta(a)}\X \to T_{\beta(b)}\X$ is the reflection in $O(2)$ that sends $\beta'(a)$ to $\beta'(b)$ if $\beta$ collides an odd number of times, and it is the rotation in $SO(2)$ that sends $\beta'(a)$ to $\beta'(b)$ if $\beta$ collides an even number of times. \end{lemma} \begin{proof} The reflection and rotation stated in the lemma are the only possibilities given that the parallel transport maps are products of reflections in $O(2)$ that send the velocity vector of the trajectory before each collision to the velocity vector right after.
-The determinant of the parallel transport map is determined by the parity of the number of reflection factors. \end{proof}